Cello Suites (Bach): Manuscript

 Unlike with Bach's solo violin sonatas, no autograph manuscript of the Cello Suites survives, making it impossible to produce modern urtext performing editions.
 Analysis of secondary sources, including a hand-written copy by Bach's second wife, Anna Magdalena, has produced presumably authentic editions, although critically deficient in the placement of slurs and other articulations, devoid of basic performance markings such as bowings and dynamics, and with spurious notes and rhythms.
 As a result, the texts present performers with numerous problems of interpretation.

 German cellist Michael Bach has stated that he believes the manuscripts of the suites by Anna Magdalena Bach are accurate.
 According to his analysis, the unexpected positioning of the slurs corresponds closely to the harmonic development, which he suggests supports his theory.
 His position is not universally accepted.
 The most recent studies into the relationships among the four manuscripts show that Anna Magdalena Bach's manuscript may not have been copied directly from her husband's holograph but from a lost intervening source.
 Thus, the slurs in the Magdalena manuscript may not come from Bach himself and would not be clues to their interpretation.

 Recent research has suggested that the suites were not necessarily written for the familiar cello played between the legs (da gamba), but an instrument played rather like a violin, on the shoulder (da spalla).
 Variations in the terminology used to refer to musical instruments during this period have led to modern confusion, and the discussion continues about what instrument "Bach intended", and even whether he intended any instrument in particular.
-Sigiswald Kuijken and Ryo Terakado have both recorded the complete suites on this "new" instrument, known today as a violoncello or viola da spalla; reproductions of the instrument have been made by luthier Dmitry Badiarov.
+Sigiswald Kuijken and Ryo Terakado have both recorded the complete suites on this "new" instrument, known today as a violoncello (or viola) da spalla; reproductions of the instrument have been made by luthier Dmitry Badiarov.

 Editions

 The cellist Edmund Kurtz published an edition in 1983, which he based on facsimiles of the manuscript by Anna Magdalena Bach, placing them opposite each printed page.
 It was described as "the most important edition of the greatest music ever written for the instrument".
-However, Kurtz's strict following of the Magdalena text leads to reproducing obvious errors present in her text, which are not followed in other editions.
+However, Kurtz chooses to follow the Magdalena text exactly, leading to differences between his and other editions, which correct what are generally considered to be textual errors in the source.